sambuccid/hulipaa/stories/5_parse_input_pages[done].md

 - Title: The title of the page that will be shown in the results
 - Path: The path to the page to be able to load the content in the UI
-- Text: A string with the content of the page where to search for the words When they call the `buildIndex` function to start the generation of the results And they pass in the function
+- Text: A string with the content of the page where to search for the words When they call the library's function to start the generation of the results And they pass in the function
 Then the results will be generated correctly